solechang/ITP-404/12 - MVC pt2/readme.md

 Create a form that is displayed at the URL __localhost/twitterapp/public/twitter/add__ This form should have 2 input fields and a submit button.
 The first input is for the Twitter username and the 2nd input is for the Twitter user's real name.
 When I click the submit button, it should call an action in the Twitter controller that saves a record to the __users__ table.
 Insert at least 3 records that are completely filled out.

 [This documentation](http://laravel.com/docs/database/fluent#insert) should help you in determining which methods to use to insert data using Fluent.
+Your Fluent query should be placed in a Twitter model.
+Don't write your query in the Controller's action.

 Next, go back to the View that you created last week located at the URL __localhost/twitterapp/public/twitter__.
 On this page below the search form, I want you to display the Twitter usernames / real names that are in the database as a link as shown below: